marcohu/rules_antlr/docs/setup.md

 antlr_dependencies()
 ```

-If you need a different version or want to make the version explicit, you can specify the version number:
+If you need a different version or want to make the version explicit, you can specify the version number.
+Either specify just the major version:

 ```python
 load("@rules_antlr//antlr:deps.bzl", "antlr_dependencies")